 What happens if I don’t pay my Crypto Taxes?

 A lot of traders are convinced that because of the anonymous, decentralized nature of Blockchain and crypto transactions, that there is no way for the government to see or know that they are making money trading/buying/selling cryptocurrency.
-Unfortunately for these people, this is just not true.
-While the IRS has been slow to this point when it comes to dealing with Crypto taxes, they are coming.
-The IRS win against Coinbase, which required the popular exchange to turn over records for individuals who have $20,000 or more in any transaction (buy/sell/ or receive), is just the beginning.
+The hard truth is that this is just not true.
+While the IRS has been slow to this point when it comes to dealing with Crypto taxes, they seem to be ramping up.
+The IRS win against Coinbase, which required the popular exchange to turn over records for individuals who have $20,000 or more in any transaction (buy/sell/ or receive), is likely only the beginning.
 You will see the IRS start to get very serious when it comes to traders who don’t properly file their gains.
-When there is this much money on the line, the big guys won’t be kidding around.
+When there is this much money on the line, the big guys typically do not kid around.
 The same is also true even if you are only doing wallet-to-wallet transactions.
-The Blockchain is a distributed PUBLIC ledger, meaning anyone can view the ledger at anytime.
+The Blockchain is a distributed public ledger, meaning anyone can view the ledger at anytime.
 Figuring out an individual’s activities on that ledger essentially comes down to associating a wallet address with a name.
-You can bet that the IRS is only going to get more proficient at doing that.
-Ultimately, if you choose not to file your gains/losses, you will be committing blatant tax fraud to which the IRS can enforce a number of penalties, including criminal prosecution, five years in prison, along with a fine of up to $250,000.
+In the future, we will likely see software that is specifically built for automatically auditing blockchains.
+If you chose not to file your gains, you expose yourself to tax fraud to which the IRS can enforce a number of penalties, including criminal prosecution, five years in prison, along with a fine of up to $250,000.

 Did you forget to report your crypto trades on last year’s tax return?
 If so, be sure to checkout our article on amending your cryptocurrency tax return.